ashmmaryo/sql-challenge/README.md

 -departments: Holds department names and IDs.

-employees: Provides demographic details of employees, including employee ID, title ID, name, birthdate, sex, and date of hire.
+-employees: Provides demographic details of employees, including employee ID, title ID, name, birthdate, sex, and date of hire.

-salaries: Records the salaries of all employees indexed by employee ID.
+-salaries: Records the salaries of all employees indexed by employee ID.

-dept_employee: Establishes links between employees and their respective department(s) based on department number.
+-dept_employee: Establishes links between employees and their respective department(s) based on department number.

-dept_manager: Connects employees to their respective departments, specifically for those holding managerial positions.
+-dept_manager: Connects employees to their respective departments, specifically for those holding managerial positions.

-Refer to the EmpSQLTable-ERD image linking to EMP-Table-Schemata file that represents the tables schemas.
+-Refer to the EmpSQLTable-ERD image linking to EMP-Table-Schemata file that represents the tables schemas.
 The EmployeeSQL file shows the analysis of as listed below.

 #Data Analysis Summary